 Here Are Some Tips To Protect Your Home From Wildfire:

 - Actively manage your roof.
 Clean roof and gutters of pine needles and leaves at least twice a year to eliminate an ignition source for potential fires.
-This eliminates an ignition source for firebrands, especially during hot, dry weather.
+Residential Roofing should be maintained so that it eliminates an ignition source for firebrands, especially during hot, dry weather.

 - Stack firewood away from your house.
 Locate firewood at least 15 feet uphill from your home.
 Do not stack firewood under the deck.